Thomas-Schatz/scone-phobia/README.md

 As you will see from the examples, performing an analysis boils down to calling the `apply_analysis` function from the [apply_analyses module](./scone_phobia/utils/apply_analyses.py) with appropriate arguments.
 Check the comments directly in the `apply_analysis` function definition for more information about available arguments and their utility.

 ### Writing (and contributing!) new analyses
-To write your own analysis scripts, you can take inspiration from the [existing ones](scone_phobia/analyses).
+To write your own analysis scripts, you can take inspiration from the [existing ones](./scone_phobia/analyses).
 They are fairly simple pieces of code that take as input a pandas DataFrame containing a bunch of minimal-pair scores and output some analysis result.

 When developing new analyses, you might want to get an example of the DataFrame that will be passed as input to your analysis script.
 You can get one easily by calling the `fetch_data` function from the [apply_analyses module](./scone_phobia/utils/apply_analyses.py) with a "dummy" analysis that just returns its input.
-For example:
+For example using the following python code:
 ```
 from scone_phobia.utils.apply_analyses import fetch_data
 dummy = lambda x: x